A man named Robert Hastings once told the following story:

 When you have finished laying aside all the tithe of your increase in the third year—the year of tithing—and have given it to the Levite, the stranger, the fatherless, and the widow, so that they may eat within your gates and be filled, then you shall say before the Lord your God: “I have removed the holy tithe from my house, and also have given them to the Levite, the stranger, the fatherless, and the widow, according to all Your commandments which You have commanded me; I have not transgressed Your commandments, nor have I forgotten them.”

 Notice that in certain years the tithes were to be given to the stranger, the fatherless, and the widow, as well as to the Levite, who, according to Unger’s Bible Dictionary, was “set apart for the service of the sanctuary,”.
 In other words, the scripture passage indicates that a portion of the tithes during those years was to be given to ministries for the needy, in addition to the sanctuary services.

 Although some Bible commentaries express the belief that Deuteronomy 26:12-13 pertains to a second tithe that was to be given in certain years, other Bible commentaries do not mention that the tithe discussed in this scripture was a second tithe, and the passage itself does not provide any reason to believe that the tithe to which the scripture pertains was a second tithe.

 Given the foregoing considerations, we do not think God unequivocally wants Christians to always donate their entire tithe to a Christian church., but even if He does, we do not believe He would reprimand, much less punish, Christians who donate part of their tithe to one or more Christian ministries other than a church.
-In fact, God may prefer that Christians do so, if it will result in the donations being used more effectively.
-However, we are reluctant to draw the same conclusion for ministries administered by non-Christian organizations.
+In fact, God may prefer that Christians do so if it will result in the donations being used more effectively.
+However, we are reluctant to draw the same conclusion for ministries administered by organizations that are not Christian-oriented.